 E-cigarette ‘vapor’ isn’t just water.
 Studies have found at least 60 different chemicals in e-liquids.
 They are also unregulated, so their full contents are unknown.

 No one makes sure these products are safe.
 Usually the US Food & Drug Administration (FDA) works to make sure companies follow certain safety rules and don’t make products that are bad for you.
 Right now the vaping industry is fighting to keep the FDA from testing its products.

 Many e-liquids have addictive nicotine in them.
 Once you start vaping, you could have trouble stopping.
 Nicotine can also affect adolescent brain development.

 We don’t know the long term health effects.
 The CDC has reported hundreds of illnesses and multiple deaths across the country.
 Vaping may cause lifelong damage even if done for a short period of time.
 We also know vaping can make certain lung illnesses like asthma worse.

 Studies show young people who vape are more likely to use conventional cigarettes.
-The tobacco industry is hooking a whole new generation by dressing up cigarettes in new technology and sweet flavors like cotton candy, cupcake and fruit.
+The tobacco industry is hooking a whole new generation by dressing up cigarettes in new technology and sweet flavors.